cdavidmaxey/cdavidmaxey.github.io/_posts/2015-08-01-Emotional-intelligence-Identifying-and-expressing-feelings.md

 </a> is licensed under <a rel="nofollow" href="https://www.youtube.com/static?template=terms" target="_blank">Standard YouTube License</a>.</p>
 {:/nomarkdown}

-The movie follows Riley as her emotional intelligence (EQ) and personality grows in complexity, with feelings mixing to nuance emotional expression and coloring memories.
-Plutchik developed a wheel of emotions that explored the notion of relations among and mixtures of emotions (see an adaptation of Plutchik’s Wheel of Emotions below).
+As the movie follows Riley, her EQ and personality grows in complexity, with emotions coloring memories and mixing to nuance emotional expression.
+In 1980, Plutchik introduced his wheel of emotions that explored the notion of relations among and mixtures of emotions (see an adaptation of Plutchik’s Wheel of Emotions below).
 Some EQ experts posit that four emotions (i.e., Joy, Sadness, Fear/Surprise, and Anger/Disgust) are the basic building blocks of complex emotional expression.

 <amp-img alt="Plutchik’s Wheel of Emotions" src="{{site.cache}}/320/Plutchik-Wheel-of-Emotions.jpg" srcset="{{site.cache}}/320/Plutchik-Wheel-of-Emotions.jpg 320w,{{site.cache}}/640/Plutchik-Wheel-of-Emotions.jpg 640w,{{site.cache}}/1280/Plutchik-Wheel-of-Emotions.jpg 1280w,{{site.cache}}/1920/Plutchik-Wheel-of-Emotions.jpg 1920w" layout="responsive" width="1920" height="1920"></amp-img>
 <p class="credits">&copy; <a rel="nofollow" href="http://www.copypress.com/blog/your-fragile-emotions-illustrated/" target="_blank">Copypress.org</a> | unendorsed adaptation used by invitation to share</p>